LuluLaGlue/Epitech_TaxiDriver/README.md

 - ***models.csv***: Since trained several models to compare how each parameter influenced performances we saved each model's parameters along with its win rate in this *.csv* file.
 - ***dashboard.py***: A python script used to display comparison data between each trained models.
 Run <code>streamlit run dashboard.py</code> and visit *http://localhost:8501/*

-## HMI
+## HCI
-&emsp;A simpler way to train a new model is to use the *hmi.py* script that will walk you through the process of defining hyperparameters via an user interface using *PyQT5*.
-To use it run <code>python hmi.py</code>
+&emsp;A simpler way to train a new model is to use the *hci.py* script that will walk you through the process of defining hyperparameters via an user interface using *PyQT5*.
+This small interface will also give you the possibility to use a *Performance* mode with pre-selected parameters to their optimal values.
+To use it run <code>python hci.py</code>.

 # Conclusions